Silentwarior112/TT-PCSX2-Patch/README.md

 # What's the fix?

 The replays and demonstrations are particularly sensitive to differences in floating point calculations, which throw off the replay's playback in-game.
-When playing on PCSX2, they suffer from various issues including:
+- When playing on PCSX2, they suffer from various issues including:<br>
-Game freezes upon loading (file size of it gets wildly mis-calculated) Replays are considered corrupted and will not be allowed to load Saving a replay results in a wild mis-calculation of the file size and unable to save Demonstrations fail to load / repeatedly restart Demonstrations desynchronize (inaccurate playback)
+- Game freezes upon loading (file size of it gets wildly mis-calculated)<br>
+- Replays are considered corrupted and will not be allowed to load<br>
+- Saving a replay results in a wild mis-calculation of the file size and unable to save<br>
+- Demonstrations fail to load / repeatedly restart<br>
+- Demonstrations desynchronize (inaccurate playback)<br>

 By recording new replays on PCSX2, and modifying the game to replace the on-disc replays and demonstrations, we can eliminate the issue for PCSX2 players.